- Position: Assistant Professor

 - Campus: 850-473-7758

-Dr. Cynthia Smith-Peters, assistant professor, teaches courses in public and community health nursing, health assessment, maternal-child nursing, and nursing leadership.
+Dr. Cynthia Smith-Peters, assistant professor, and director of the BSN program, teaches courses in public and community health nursing, health assessment, maternal-child nursing, and nursing leadership.

 Smith-Peters’ research interests focus on health disparities, minority health, and the transition of the graduate to professional nurse.

 She is the UWF liaison for the UWF – Baptist nurse residency program, an innovative program providing additional support to nursing students and graduates to prepare them for the demands of professional practice.

 During her 23 years as a professional nurse, she has practiced in medical-surgical nursing, public health nursing, geriatrics, pediatrics, and maternal care.
 In addition, as a parish or faith community nurse, she is routinely invited to give presentations at community churches and centers where she encourages individuals to focus on preventative health care and the management of chronic diseases.
 She has also worked as a public health nurse and nursing consultant providing education to health care professionals and families regarding perinatal HIV transmission, HIV prevention and treatment options, and has assisted in clinical trials for HIV-exposed infants.

 Before coming to UWF in 2014, she was an assistant professor of nursing at Pensacola State College.

 She received a bachelor's in nursing and master's in nursing with focus on public health from the University of South Alabama, master's in health education and management from UWF, and doctorate of nursing practice from Duquesne University.